 Bolte spent the 2000 and 2001 seasons as BSU’s wide receivers coach, where he helped develop one of the NSIC’s best receiving corps.
 He coached an All-NSIC First Team pick during both of his seasons at the position; Jason Leden in 2000 and Ryan Welle in 2001.
 Under Bolte’s tutelage, Leden left BSU as the program’s career leader in catches, receiving yards and receiving touchdowns (records since tied or broken), and in 2001 Welle set a school single-season record for receiving yardage.

 Before joining the BSU staff, Bolte spent 1999 coaching wide receivers and quarterbacks at Loras College in Dubuque, Iowa.

-Born in Waterloo, Iowa, Bolte started and lettered four years as a linebacker at Cornell College in Mt.
+Born in Waverly, Iowa, and raised in Tripoli, Iowa, Bolte started and lettered four years as a linebacker at Cornell College in Mt.
 Vernon, Iowa.
 He helped the program capture the 1995 Midwest Athletics Conference championship and the 1996 Southern Division crown.
 He received All-MAC honors and left as the school’s career leader in tackles (since broken).
 He graduated in 1998 with a double major in psychology and physical education.